2023 Digital Image Competition and Exhibition Rules

 *Entry fee without convention fee paid is $25.00.

-● Files must be sized so the longest dimension is 4000 pixels.
+● Digital files must be sized such that the longest dimension is 4000 pixels.

 ● To most closely fill the monitor, the best size is 13:20 ratio which is 2600px by 4000px.